from pp. 14-18

 soir evening.
 Etymology doesn’t help.
 Bonsoir (“Good evening”) may be understood by some English speaking people.
 English soirée or soiree (“evening party”) comes from French.

 personne person (cognate); nobody (used with ne); anybody.
-This word looks easy but note the meaning of “nobody” and its usage.
+Note the meaning of “nobody” and its usage, e.g. Personne ne sait (“Nobody knows”).

 ouvrir to open; to start. ouvert open (adj.), opened (adj. and past participle of ouvrir).
 Cognate with overt (“open”, “not secret”), aperture, which is closer to their common Latin origin.
-The change of Latin p to French v is not uncommon.
+The change of Latin p to French v is common, but a to ou is unusual.
 Not to be confused with ouvrier (“worker”), which ends with -er.

 bras arm.
 Cognate with brace, brachium (“upper arm”), with the root of embrace, and even with pretzel (a pretzel looks like folded arms).
 With an s- ending, the plural of this word is also bras.
 Note this word and English bra are false friends; the latter in French would be soutien-gorge.